← Back to Home

 Why Shopify Flow Isn't Enough

-Many "tech-savvy" merchants try to use Shopify Flow to solve this.
+Many merchants try to use Shopify Flow to solve this.
 They set up triggers to count orders within a 24-hour window.
-But as Reddit threads show, Flow can be notoriously unreliable for this specific task.
-It often ignores SKU-specific filters or fires incorrectly, leading to internal email spam or, worse, canceling the wrong orders.
+But this workflow can be hard to make reliable when guest checkout, changed emails, SKU-specific rules, and address matching are involved.
+A rough query can create internal noise—or worse, act on the wrong order.

 The Three Hidden Costs of Duplicate Orders